HarrisSagiris/Devit.to/readme.md

 For questions, contributions or support:
 - Licensed under @devharris 👨‍💻
-- Submit issues or pull requests to this repository 🔧
+- Fork the repo and submit a Pull Request !! 🔧